 While Anxiety and/or depression related to pregnancy or parenthood can happen to anyone, there are some factors that many increase the possibility of depression and anxiety in expecting or new parents:

-- Having experiences pregnancy or postpartum depressive or anxiety in the past
+Having experiences postpartum depression or anxiety in the past